St. Joseph Autos: The ballpark

 The St. Joseph Autos minor league teams played home games at Edgewater Park.
 The field had dimensions of (Left, Center, Right): 300–350–300.
 The ballpark cost $30,000 to construct and had a covered grandstand with bleachers.
-The ballpark was located on the property of the Auto Specialties Manufacturing Company (AUSCO).
+The site no longer contains a ballpark.
+Today, the ballpark site remains the location of the Auto Specialties Manufacturing Company (AUSCO).
+The AUSCO facility is located at 643 Graves Street in St. Joseph, Michigan.